-07 Sep Europeans more inclined to pay with cash alternatives – eagerly awaiting end of pandemic
+07 Sep Europeans now more inclined to pay with cash alternatives

 Experiences surrounding the Covid-19 pandemic have made Europeans more inclined to pay using alternatives to cash.
 This is confirmed by almost 80% of the participants in the study “Has COVID-19 affected European shopping habits?” commissioned by EVO in 7 European countries.
 The data also shows that Europeans are looking forward to lifting the Covid restrictions in order to travel more, visit pubs and restaurants and meet up with friends and relatives.
 The Irish welcome this the most and hope that the pandemic will end as early as the first half of 2022.